Last updated on May 23rd, 2025

 After you land in London, we highly, highly recommend getting an Oyster card and using that to get around the city.
 It will make it easy to hop on busses and trains without worrying about getting a ticket!

 Tip: Double decker busses are super fun to ride on and a great way to see more of the city.
+Book a 1-3 day hop-on-hop-off bus ticket here!
 Make sure you sit on the top floor in the front for the best views! 🙂

 Where to Stay in London